lawinko/MyanmarStates.json/README.md

 # MyanmarStates.json

-Data get from [OpenDataMyanmar](https://opendevelopmentmyanmar.net/dataset?id=state-region-and-township-boundaries) and converted to simple json file for Developers.
+Data get from [OpenDataMyanmar](https://opendevelopmentmyanmar.net/dataset?id=state-region-and-township-boundaries) and converted to simple json file for using in your applications.